hujhax/austin-improv-wiki/Dear Frailty.md

 	</table>
 </div>

-***Dear Frailty*** is a one-man show created by and starring [[Performers/Arthur Simone]].
+***Dear Frailty*** is a one-man show created by and starring [[Performers/Arthur Simone|Arthur Simone]].
 Simone went on to win [Best Actor/Actress 2009](http://www.austinchronicle.com/gyrobase/Awards/BestOfAustin?Award=808768) in the Austin Chronicle shortly after Dear Frailty's run ended.

 ## History
 Arthur Simone conceived Dear Frailty in the summer of 2009 and based it on new character monologues and some from a previous one man show of his in New Orleans.
-Arthur hired Tim  as Director, and used  [[Performers/Josh Gill]] as tech.
+Arthur hired Tim  as Director, and used  [[Performers/Josh Gill|Josh Gill]] as tech.

 ## Development
 Simone had concepts of several new characters he wanted to use in the show and used Tim to interview those characters for up to 45 minutes at a time.
 Tim took notes during the extended character interviews, then gave the notes to Simone who wrote the script for the show.